widcardw/obsidian-asciimath/README.md

 5. Select it & hit enter.

 > [!Note]
 > Pro tip: You can assign a hotkey for this command to do this faster.
-My persolan preference is `Ctrl + M`
+My personal preference is `Ctrl + M`

 #### Insert asciimath codeblock.
 This will insert [code block](#code-block-math) around current selection.